 We understand that the aesthetic look of your nail is very important.
 We try to take off as little as possible.
 Your nail should still look like a normal nail after the procedure.
 The chiropodist will be able to show you how much of the nail will need to be removed during your first consultation.
 We remove enough of the nail that is needed so that it won't regrow after the surgery, but also that the nail will look as normal as possible.

 The procedure involves first injecting a local anesthetic into the affected toe, removing a sliver of the nail on the side of the ingrown toenail, and then applying a chemical to permanently kill the nail matrix.
 The chiropodist uses a local anesthetic to numb the area, and does not proceed until completely sure that the area around the toe is numb.
 You should not feel anything during the procedure itself.
 The only pain that you would feel would be during the initial anesthetic injection.
 Keep in mind that we use a very small needle to minimize any pain during the injection.The procedure does not involve cutting the skin, so no scar forms.
 The procedure itself takes about 30 minutes to perform in our clinic.

 Patients are sent home with a post surgical kit that includes an antibiotic cream, bandages and dressing.
 The chiropodist will advise you to soak your foot/feet and apply the antibiotic cream and gauze/bandages to help expedite healing.

-Patients are able to resume most every day activities immediately after the surgery.
+Patients are able to resume most every day activities soon after the surgery.
 Patients will be booked a follow-up visit (at no charge) one week later to ensure proper healing.